-(i) The appropriateness of the cooperation policy development process, the cooperation implementation process, and the cooperation implementation structure is reviewed.
+- (i) The appropriateness of the development cooperation policy formulation process, the development cooperation implementation process, and the development cooperation implementation structure are reviewed.
 The review looks into whether the processes ensure the relevance of policies and the effectiveness of results.
-By attaching particular importance to the policy development process concerning decisions on policy goals and priority areas, the analysis leads to evaluation results and recommendations that contributes to feedback on policies.
-The analysis focuses on the formation process of priority areas, etc. and delves into consultation with the partner country, coordination and collaboration with other donors, and other processes.
-The timing of pledging, the appropriateness of contents and methods of public relations, etc. are also important in the review of the implementation process.
-In addition, the review looks at specific collaboration and cooperation initiatives with diversifying development cooperation related organizations, as well as the ability to flexibly and appropriately adapt to changes in the development cooperation environment and other contingencies.
+By attaching particular importance to the processes of development agenda setting by utilizing Japan's experience and knowledge, formation and utilization of development platforms, strengthening cooperation and solidarity with various actors, and cooperation by leveraging Japan's strengths to enhance development effects, the analysis leads to evaluation results and recommendations that contribute to strengthening strategic consistency between policies and implementation.
+The analysis delves into consultation with the partner country, as well as the processes of coordination and collaboration with private companies, public financial institutions, other donors, international organizations, NGOs, local governments, universities and research institutions, etc. The timing of pledging, the appropriateness of contents and methods of public relations, etc. are also important in the review of the implementation process.
+In addition, the review looks at the ability to flexibly and appropriately adapt to changes in the development cooperation environment and other contingencies.
+The "Appropriateness of Processes" will also be verified, as far as possible, in view of the implementation principles that are highly relevant to the evaluation targets among the "Implementation Principles for Ensuring the Appropriateness of Development Cooperation" in the Development Cooperation Charter (2023). - (ii) In the review of the policymaking and implementation process, the appropriateness of processes should not be judged perfunctorily based only on the existence or non-existence of records of such processes, consultation, coordination, and collaboration.
+The evaluation team should strive to understand the actual state of affairs through interviews with partner countries, other donors, international organizations, NGOs, etc., and review whether the processes effectively ensure the relevance of policies and the effectiveness of results.